 DuPage Homeownership Center - Contact them and speak to a HUD-certified housing counselors.
 They will provide homeowners with services including pre-purchase and mortgage default counseling, first-time homebuyer seminars, and special mortgage and foreclosure assistance programs for low-income home buyers.
 They can also refer people to non-profit credit counseling agencies.
 In addition, AARP certified reverse mortgage counseling also available for seniors.
 Wheaton Illinois.
 (630) 260-2500

 Another option is the People’s Resource Center.
 They focus on homeless prevention, and offer both rental and mortgage assistance programs.
 Anything it takes to keep people in their home or apartment is what this non-profit will focus on.
 More on foreclosure help DuPage County.

 Community Career Center helps people find a job.
 People who are seeking a job can conduct an effective and successful job search, so either land a new job, or get off the unemployment rolls.
 Volunteers and highly trained staff are located on site and offer a wide range of technical and practical job search assistance to those seeking work.
 They also offer support and encouragement to anyone who is underemployed, unemployed, or seeking a career change.
 In addition, volunteers provide one-on-one assistance with Career Counseling, Resume Review, Interviewing, Job Search, and Computer Skills.
 630-961-5665

 In addition to that location, there are number other churches, charities, and centers that can help the needy.
-Or click here to find information on dozens of other Dupage food pantries and non-profit agencies.
+Or click here to find information on dozens of other Dupage County free food pantries and non-profit agencies.